-Under the ADEQ Monitoring Assistance Program (MAP), the Town of Marana Water Department, in collaboration with MAP, routinely monitors for more than 80 contaminants as required by federal and state regulations.
-Testing is required for synthetic organic chemicals (SOCs), inorganic chemicals (IOCs), volatile organic chemicals (VOCs), radio chemicals, lead and copper and disinfection byproducts.
+Under the ADEQ Monitoring Assistance Program (MAP), Marana Water, in collaboration with MAP, routinely monitors for more than 80 contaminants as required by federal and state regulations.
+Testing is required for synthetic organic chemicals (SOCs), inorganic chemicals (IOCs), volatile organic chemicals (VOCs), radiochemicals, lead and copper and disinfection byproducts.
 Bacteriological tests are required monthly.